This year sees the platinum Jubilee of Her Majesty Queen Elizabeth. That’s 70 years on the throne.

 Prior to Hancock’s Half hour, in 1953 a hit radio series that had started in 1948: Take It From Here made a slight adjustment to part of it’s show introducing us to the ‘Glums’.
 They were so popular, that in 1978 they were still remembered and appeared as part of the unsuccessful Bruce Forsyth’s Big Night program, a year later, in 1979, The Glums was made into it’s own television series (consisting of eight episodes) by London Weekend Television and broadcast on ITV.

 In 1954 another future comedy act made their debut with a BBC Radio series: You’re Only young Once and a less than successful TV series Running Wild.
 The Act: Morecambe and Wise, who after their brief brush with their own TV show took a spot on a popular TV show of the time the Winifred Atwell show with material written by Johnny Speight and this was a success.

 By Jove Mrs – guess who got his first break into showbusiness in 1954?
 Yes, Ken Dodd then aged twenty-six, in September of this year, he made his professional show-business debut at the now-demolished Nottingham Empire.
-By 1958 Ken Dodd had gained top billing at Blackpool, just like his shows he’s still going!
+By 1958 Ken Dodd had gained top billing at Blackpool, sadly we lost Ken in 2018.